-For those that travel internationally and fly business class, then this charge card’s companion ticket offer is an incredible value even though it has an annual fee of $450.
+For those who travel internationally and fly business class, this charge card’s companion ticket offer is an incredible value even though it has an annual fee of $450.

 Alaska Airlines companion ticket:

-Once per year cardmembers can purchase a companion ticket for $99.
-It’s annual fee is $75 which is a bit less than the other guys, but I’m still not a fan of this card.
+Once per year, cardmembers can purchase a companion ticket for $99 plus applicable fees and taxes (which start at $19).
+The card’s annual fee is $75, which is a bit less than the other guys, but I’m still not the biggest fan of this card.
 Why?
-Because it is issued by Bank of America, who is stingy with benefits and notorious for bad customer service.
+As it is issued by Bank of America, a reputation for less than stellar customer service, rightly or wrongly, might apply.

 This article was written or last updated January 31, 2014.